awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-gamelift-fleet-serverprocess.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LaunchPath`  <a name="cfn-gamelift-fleet-serverprocess-launchpath"></a>
-The location of a game build executable or the Realtime script file that contains the `Init()` function\.
+The location of a game build executable or Realtime script\.
 Game builds and Realtime scripts are installed on instances at the root:
 + Windows \(custom game builds only\): `C:\game`\.
 Example: "`C:\game\MyGame\server.exe`"
 + Linux: `/local/game`\.
 Examples: "`/local/game/MyGame/server.exe`" or "`/local/game/MyRealtimeScript.js`"
+Amazon GameLift doesn't support the use of setup scripts that launch the game executable\.
+For custom game builds, this parameter must indicate the executable that calls the server SDK operations `initSDK()` and `ProcessReady()`\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`